OpenFn/ai-analytics/README.txt

     or category) and <evaluator name>_comment (the judge's reasoning).

 these scripts make graphs (not very well)/observation-counts-per-trace.mjs
-    A separate, lighter-weight script, kept in its own subfolder along with its outputs since it exists to feed charts.
+    [This is outdated and can be ignored] A separate, lighter-weight script, kept in its own subfolder along with its outputs since it exists to feed charts.
 Answers "how many actual steps (observations) does each conversation have?" - regardless of whether any of those steps were ever scored by an evaluator.
 Also